TD-Dan/Sunwai/Full dictionary.baked.md

 ## Proverbs

 Proverb:: *Sun ke, o sun nu.* = "Knowing the precedent/past informs the following/future."
-Proverb:: *Ke o tama ro lono.* = "The past is the road of memory."
+Proverb:: *Ke o tama ro luno.* = "The past is the road of memory."
 Proverb:: *Ta ke o so.* = "To precede is to be stable (as a foundation for what follows)."

 ---